Atoa CLI

 atoa webhooks trigger PAYMENTS_STATUS --orderId my-test-order --amount 50.00

-# POS_PAYMENT_STATUS has multiple body shapes — pick one via --type
+# POS_PAYMENT_STATUS can simulate several POS events — pick one via --type

 atoa webhooks trigger POS_PAYMENT_STATUS --type PAYMENTS_STATUS